Dr David Francis

-Dr Francis has over 25 years of clinical neurology experience and subspecialty training in Neurophysiology, he is able to assess all common, and uncommon, neurological problems from initial consultation, through personal neurophysiological evaluation, to diagnosis and treatment without involving other specialists.
+I have over 25 years of clinical neurology experience and subspecialty training in Neurophysiology, I am able to assess all common, and uncommon, neurological problems from initial consultation, to diagnosis and treatment.
+My clinical interests include; epilepsy, headache, memory disorders, movement disorders, multiple sclerosis, muscle disease, neuropathy, Parkinson’s disease.